parsenteva/parsenteva.github.io/_teaching/stats_class.md

 location: "Dijon, France"
 ---

-One semester of supervised practical work (TD) in the framework of a course taught by [Hervé Cardot](https://cardot.perso.math.cnrs.fr).
+27 hours of supervised practical work (TD) in the framework of a course taught by [Hervé Cardot](https://cardot.perso.math.cnrs.fr).